-My uncle Bob passed away a few months ago, just before his 64th birthday, due to complications of diabetes and kidney disease; he suffered a heart attack and stroke and although he seemed to be on the road to recovery, he finally succumbed to a number of deadly hospital infections.
+My uncle Bob passed away in 2010, just before his 64th birthday, due to complications of diabetes and kidney disease; he suffered a heart attack and stroke and although he seemed to be on the road to recovery, he finally succumbed to a number of deadly hospital infections.

 He was a man of service, an Air Force and Army Reserve veteran, and a Los Angeles police officer for 27 years.
 I hope that by sharing his story here – raising awareness about diabetes and the risk of kidney disease – he will continue to help save more lives.
 He would have liked that.